 ABN address means the address for service of notices under the A New Tax System (Australian Business Number) Act 1999 (Cwlth) as shown in the Australian Business Register kept under that Act.

-Australian jurisdiction means a State or Territory of Australia (the boundaries of each State or Territory include coastal waters as defined in jurisdiction specific references, e.g. Interpretations Act 1987 (NSW), Coastal and Other Waters (Application of State Laws) Act 1982 (Tas.) etc.)
+Australian jurisdiction means a state or territory of Australia (the boundaries of each state or territory include coastal waters as defined in jurisdiction specific references, e.g. Interpretations Act 1987 (NSW), Coastal and Other Waters (Application of State Laws) Act 1982 (Tas.))

 Employee includes other persons to whom taxable wages are paid such as directors and contractors who are deemed employees.